€190 million for waterproofing the future: historic decision

 Most sustainable dyke

-Dyke extras for nature, traffic, and recreation
+Dyke added features for nature, traffic, and recreation

 €54 million for Nieuwe Waterwerken Zoutkamp (Zoutkamp hydraulic-engineering works)

 In addition to plans to ensure water safety, there are also additional opportunities for Zoutkamp and the surrounding area.
-Under the nameNieuwe Waterwerken Zoutkamp (Zoutkamp hydraulic-engineering works),” Noorderzijlvest is collaborating with the Province of Groningen and council Hogeland council to improve traffic safety.
+Under the nameNieuwe Waterwerken Zoutkamp (Zoutkamp hydraulic-engineering works),” Noorderzijlvest is collaborating with the Province of Groningen and council Hogeland to improve traffic safety.
 In addition, these partners are working to preserve cultural heritage and enhance the livability and economy of Zoutkamp.
 This involves not only a new pumping station the Hunsinge Lock, but also the conversion of the historic Hunsinge Lock in the former sea dyke navigation lock.
 This will sea dyke the old sea dyke regional flood-control function.
-Furthermore, water and traffic safety will be improved, tourism and recreational opportunities around Lauwersmeer will be expanded, and recreational boating toward Hogeland and the city of Groningen will be enhanced.
+Furthermore, water and traffic safety will be improved, tourism and recreational opportunities around Lauwersmeer will be expanded, and recreational boating toward the Hogeland and the city of Groningen will be enhanced.

-€3.8 million for new pumping station
+€3.8 million for pumping station new pumping station

 The pumping station was built in 1984 to temporarily deal with the effects of subsidence.
 Oldenoord drains the Hogepandstermaar and Startenhuistermaar.
 The water drains into the Boterdiep, which is part of the first subcatchment of the Electra catchwater.
 The subsidence will continue for some time.
 To deal with the effects of subsidence, the pumping stations Deel (1993) and Usquert (2014) pumping stations were built over time.